 You’re considering firing an employee?
 Well that’s no fun, and probably a little scary, too.
-To stay compliant, the next step is to know your requirements on firing employees so you can breath easy and avoid a lawsuit down the road.
+To stay compliant, you need to know what the federal and applicable state laws are on terminating employees so you can breathe easy and avoid a lawsuit down the road.

-These are the five main laws and requirements you need to double (and triple!) check before firing an employee:
+Below are the five main laws and requirements you need to double (and triple!) check before terminating an employee—regardless of whether you’re firing them or laying them off:

 - Wrongful termination: Make sure you’re not firing someone for an illegal reason.